-Supv Berube stated: We put the start dates in and it was cold and rainy, so they started in the rain.
-They did what they said they were going to do, and overall it has probably been a pretty good paving project; for the edification of the Board.
-I think we got a fair deal.
-It turns out they probably under estimated on the total square yardage, and that is probably why the deal looks so good.
+Supv.
+Berube stated: We put the start dates in and it was cold and rainy and they started in the rain.
+They did what they said they were going to do and overall it has probably been a pretty good paving project for the edification of the Board.
+I think we got a fair deal and it turns out they probably underestimated on the total square yardage and is probably why the deal looks so good.
 It was how many loads of asphalt?